Photo by Adam Flockemann

 There are two major types of movements in dancing:

 - Locomotor movements (traveling movements) – movements where the body travels through space from one location to another.
-Locomotor movements primarily use the feet for support however, the body can travel on other parts such as the hands and feet.
+Locomotor movements primarily use the feet for support however, the body can travel on other parts such as the hands.

-- Non-locomotor movements (on-the-spot movements)- movements that occur in the body parts or the whole body and do not cause the body to travel to another space.
+- Non-locomotor movements (movements on-the-spot)- movements that occur in the body parts or the whole body and do not cause the body to travel to another space.
 However, non-locomotor movements can be combined with locomotor movements such as a walk and arm swing.

 - Walk – The walk is a transfer of weight from one foot to the other.
 Usually, the heel touches first.

 - Run – The run is a transfer of weight from one foot to the other, however, the body is propelled into the air and suspended between run steps.

 - Jump – The jump required the body to push off from one or both feet.
 Most common is a two-foot takeoff and two-foot landing.
 A jump can take off on one foot and land on two or take off from two feet and land one foot.

 - Hop – The hop requires a push-off from one foot and landing on the same foot.